ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/rendering_markdown_mdsvex.md

 ---
 title: Rendering markdown with mdsvex
-description: Using mdxvex to render svelte pages from markdown
+description: Using mdsvex to render svelte pages from markdown
-date: 2023-07-26
+date: 2023-08-05
 tags:
     - markdown
     - learning